ptrifonoff/java-features/README.md

 ### Other Features of Java 9 beside language features
 * JShell: Executing Java Code on command line
 * Multi-Release-Jar: Defining alternative classes for newer Java versions, to support compatibility for older versions

+## Java 10
+### Local variable Type inference
+* <code>var</code> type declaration: instead of declaring the explicit type, var allows you to implicitly use the type on the right